 Pick an area town

 Find out what you think is the best restaurant in the area with that particular food genre.

 An example from this recent trip: I wanted something a little French and I wanted to be in Covent Garden.
 I wound up at a restaurant calle Le Beaujolais and I had some amazing French cheese and wine.

-TIP: Make sure to try some of the amazing ethnic restaurants that are available.
+Abundant Traveler Tip: Make sure to try some of the amazing ethnic restaurants that are available.
 Some people say the Indian food in London is just as good, if not better, than the Indian food in India!